-- 6.1.14 This site is proposed for a mixed-use, affordable housing scheme including some employment and business use.
-Support will be given for a community-led housing scheme on this site. - 6.1.15 A key principle for any development on this site will be the retention and where possible interpretation of the historic buildings related to the Workhouse.
-This can be best determined through a Heritage Statement that will explain how any scheme on the site respects the significance of the non-designated heritage asset and has particular regard to the character and appearance of the Hexham Conservation Area. - 6.1.16 The total site is 1.3ha and could accommodate at least 41 dwellings and other small-scale uses.
+- 6.1.15 A key principle for any development on this site will be the retention and where possible interpretation of the historic buildings related to the Workhouse.
+This can be best determined through a Heritage Statement that will explain how any scheme on the site respects the significance of the non-designated heritage asset and has particular regard to the character and appearance of the Hexham Conservation Area. - 6.1.16 The total site is 1.3ha.